 GFL GM Fluorspar SA ("the Company") is incorporated in Morocco and is engaged in the business of mining and sale of fluorspar.
 The Company is a subsidiary of Gujarat Fluorochemicals Pte.
 Limited, Singapore which is a subsidiary of Gujarat Fluorochemicals Limited and its ultimate holding company is Inox Leasing and Finance Limited.
-The Company is a joint venture between Gujarat Fluorochemicals Singapore Pte.
-Limited and Global Mines SARL.
+The Company from the current year has become wholly owned subsidiary of Gujarat Fluorochemicals Singapore Pte.
+Limited a.
 All the activities of the Company are in Morocco.